MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab05_Work_Order_Management.md

 1. Click **Refresh** in the command bar.
 Verify that System Status is **In Progress**.

-1. In the Summary tab, edit the booking in the Bookings section.
+1. In the General tab, edit the booking in the Bookings section.

 1. In the Booking Record Booking form, change the **Booking Status** to **Completed** and **Save & Close**.